Cross-Task Affinity Learning for Multitask Dense Scene Predictions: Introduction

-In recent years, multitask learning (MTL)~\cite{caruana1997multitask} has emerged as a parameter-efficient learning paradigm that can also outperform traditional single-task learning (STL).
-Generally, MTL involves a single network that can learn multiple tasks by jointly optimizing multiple loss functions.
-Consequently, using a single network means that several layers or features are being shared between tasks.
-In many dense prediction cases, sharing features across tasks has been proven to improve per-task performance, while using fewer per-task model parameters.
-This is the result of improved generalization by leveraging domain-specific knowledge between related tasks~\cite{kendall2018multi}.
-The prominent research directions for modern MTL methods explore either the optimization strategy~\cite{chen2018gradnorm,liu2022auto,xin2022current} or the design of the deep multitask architecture~\cite{misra2016cross,gao2019nddr,sinodinos2022attentive}.
-Within the vein of deep architecture design, Vandenhende \textit{et al.}~\shortcite{9336293} further fragment the designs into encoder-focused and decoder-focused architectures.
-As the name suggests, decoder-focused models employ feature-sharing mechanisms within the decoder(s).
-Specifically, decoder-focused architectures introduce mechanisms to refine task predictions by capturing feature patterns between tasks.
+\s{The prominent research directions for modern MTL methods in dense prediction explore either the optimization strategy~\cite{chen2018gradnorm,liu2022auto,xin2022current} or the design of the deep multitask architecture~\cite{misra2016cross,gao2019nddr,sinodinos2022attentive}.
+Within the vein of deep architecture design, Vandenhende \etal~\cite{9336293} further fragment the designs into encoder-focused and decoder-focused architectures.
+Their comprehensive MTL survey~\cite{9336293} highlights that for dense prediction, decoder-focused methods achieve greater performance than purely encoder-focused methods because cross-task patterns have more of an influence on the final pixel-wise predictions when propagated in the decoder.
+As the name suggests, decoder-focused models employ cross-task talk mechanisms within the decoder that allow for explicitly capturing and propagating inter-task patterns.
 An example of a pattern between tasks would be the alignment of segmentation edges with discontinuities in depth values.
-This refinement process is also called task prediction distillation~\cite{xu2018pad}.
-By capturing these inter-task relationships, decoder-focused architectures consistently achieve state-of-the-art performance in MTL and can be regarded as the prevailing research direction for multitask architecture design.
+By providing a carefully designed approach to capture these inter-task relationships, decoder-focused architectures consistently achieve state-of-the-art performance in MTL~\cite{xu2018pad,zhang2019pattern,vandenhende2020mti}.
+Additionally, decoder-focused methods are significantly easier to develop and train because they can be fine-tuned using any off-the-shelf pretrained encoder; whereas encoder-focused methods need cross-task mechanisms to be specifically designed for a given backbone architecture and likely have to be trained from scratch.
+Given their performance and ease of use, decoder-focused methods have been regarded as the prevailing research direction for multitask architecture design~\cite{9336293}.}